Thysbelon/gba-mus-ripper/README.md

 Compilation is the act of turning human-readable source code into machine code that a computer can run.
 Ready-to-run builds are in the releases section.
 Compilation is *only* neccessary if you are a developer who wishes to make modifications to this program, or there is no release build for your platform.

 First, use git to clone this repository **with submodules**.
-The sf2cute library that sound_font_ripper depends on is a submodule, and if it is not present the gba_mus_ripper suite will not compile.
+The sf2cute and yaml-cpp libraries that the suite depends on are submodules, and if they are not present the gba_mus_ripper suite will not compile.

 Use `git clone --recurse-submodules https://github.com/Thysbelon/gba-mus-ripper.git`